getstart1/blogs-notes/ml_andrew_1.md

 Cross validation is the process that rotate to use a partition of the dataset and get the average of the error value.

-What is the difference between validation dataset and testing dataset?: Validation happens before deciding the model and testing dataset happens after the model is decided.
+What is the difference between validation set and testing set?: Validation happens before deciding the model and testing set happens after the model is decided.